 This subsection contains items to adjust the overall features and settings of the forum.

-One of the many features in phpBB 3.2 is Attachments.
+One of the many new features in phpBB 3.0 is Attachments.
 Attachments are files that can be attached to posts, like e-mail attachments.
 Certain restrictions, set by the board administrator, control what users can attach.
 You can set these restrictions via thepage.

 For more information, see the section on configuring your board's attachment settings.